bitrix24/b24sdk-examples/js/06-nuxt-ui-bp-activity/content/activities/ar/SustainabilityInitiatives.md

 avatar: '/activities/SocialMediaManagement.webp'
 ---

-# تعليمات لاستخدام وتكوين إجراء "مبادرات الاستدامة"
+# Instruction for Using and Configuring the ""Sustainability Initiatives" Action

-## وصف الإجراء
+## Action Description

-## **تكوين إجراء "مبادرات الاستدامة"**
+## **Configuring the "Sustainability Initiatives" Action**

-### 1: الوصول إلى مصمم سير العمل
+### 1: Access the Workflow Designer
-- سجل الدخول إلى حساب Bitrix24 الخاص بك.
+- Log in to your Bitrix24 account.
-- انتقل إلى **CRM** > **الأتمتة** > **عمليات الأعمال**.
+- Navigate to **CRM** > **Automation** > **Business Processes**.
-- انقر على **إنشاء عملية أعمال** أو حدد عملية موجودة لتعديلها.
+- Click on **Create Business Process** or select an existing one to edit.

-### 2: إضافة إجراء مبادرات الاستدامة
+### 2: Add the Sustainability Initiatives Action
-- في مصمم سير العمل، اسحب وأسقط إجراء **مبادرات الاستدامة** من قائمة الإجراءات المتاحة.
+- In the Workflow Designer, drag and drop the **Sustainability Initiatives** action from the list of available actions.
-- ضع الإجراء في المكان الذي تريد أن يحدث فيه ضمن سير العمل الخاص بك.
+- Position the action where you want it to occur in your workflow.

-### 3: تكوين الإجراء
+### 3: Configure the Action
-- تنفيذ الممارسات الصديقة للبيئة:
+- Eco-Friendly Practice Implementation:
-  - حدد الممارسات التي سيتم تنفيذها (مثل تقليل النفايات، كفاءة الطاقة).
+  - Define the practices to be implemented (e.g., waste reduction, energy efficiency).
-  - قم بتعيين أعضاء الفريق المسؤولين عن كل ممارسة.
+  - Assign responsible team members for each practice.
-- تتبع التأثير:
+- Impact Tracking:
-  - قم بإعداد المقاييس لقياس التأثير البيئي (مثل البصمة الكربونية، توفير الطاقة).
+  - Set up metrics to measure environmental impact (e.g., carbon footprint, energy savings).
-  - قم بدمج مصادر البيانات للتتبع التلقائي.
+  - Integrate data sources for automatic tracking.
-- مراقبة الأهداف:
+- Goal Monitoring:
-  - حدد أهدافًا واضحة للاستدامة وجداول زمنية.
+  - Establish clear sustainability goals and timelines.
-  - قم بتكوين تتبع التقدم وإنشاء تنبيهات لمعالم محددة.
+  - Configure progress tracking and alerts for milestones.
-- التقارير:
+- Reporting:
-  - قم بتخصيص قوالب التقارير لتشمل المقاييس الرئيسية للاستدامة.
+  - Customize report templates to include key sustainability metrics.
-  - قم بجدولة إنشاء التقارير التلقائي وتوزيعها.
+  - Schedule automated report generation and distribution.

-### 4: الحفظ والتفعيل
+### 4: Save and Activate
-- راجع إعداداتك للتأكد من تكوين كل شيء بشكل صحيح.
+- Review your settings to ensure everything is configured correctly.
-- انقر على **حفظ** ثم **تفعيل** لجعل إجراء مبادرات الاستدامة نشطًا في سير العمل الخاص بك.
+- Click **Save** and then **Activate** to make the Sustainability Initiatives action live in your workflow.